eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 dune -- cleos set account permission <ACCOUNT> owner '{"threshold": 1, "keys":[], "accounts":[{"permission":{"actor":"eosio.null","permission":"active"},"weight":1}], "waits":[] }' -p <ACCOUNT>@owner
 ```

-(note the eosio.code addition for the active permission, which you might need if the account is a smart contract!)
+(note the `eosio.code` addition for the `active` permission, which you might need if the account is a smart contract!)

 ### Prods accounts

-Alternatively, you may set the contract account’s owner and active permissions to three different producer-controller (network consensus-controlled) accounts so that if there is ever an issue with this contract you can request the help of the producers to upgrade the contract.
+Alternatively, you may set the contract account’s `owner` and `active` permissions to three different types of producer-controlled (network consensus-controlled) accounts, so that if there is ever an issue with this contract you can request the help of the producers to upgrade the contract.

 This is a good option if you are dealing with intricate and complex contracts that might have bugs that could impact the users negatively.